-Adoptive T-cell transfer therapy is offered in just a few specialized centers in the world, and is still in the developmental stage.
-Currently there are multiple clinical trials available using different adoptive cell approaches in patients with advanced melanoma.
+ACT is offered in just a few specialized centers in the world, and is still in the developmental stage.
+Clinical trials are available using different adoptive cell approaches for patients with advanced melanoma.

 Cancer originates from the body’s own cells and the immune system may, therefore, not be able to recognize cancer cells as foreign invaders to the same extent it does with viruses or bacteria.
 As a result, it may not fight cancer to the same extent it fights infections.

 Vaccine, or active specific cancer immunotherapy, is an experimental form of treatment that stimulates the immune system to recognize the antigens on cancer cell surfaces as foreign invaders.
 Cancer vaccines are immunotherapy treatments that seek to stimulate the immune response against cancers in patients who have already developed the cancer.
 They are injected into the patient either under the skin, or into the blood or lymph system.
 These are different from vaccines used to prevent infections – cancer vaccines are not given to patients in order to prevent cancer.